Are you searching?

 We would love to answer all your questions about the Catholic faith!
 Our RCIA classes are for non-Catholics who wish to learn more.
 No commitment is necessary.
 Call your local parish and ask for the RCIA coordinator.

-Above text is from St. John Neumann Catholic Church, Lilburn, GA.
+Above text is derived from St. John Neumann Catholic Church, Lilburn, GA.